keshavissar001/geb-lambdatest/readme.md

 ```

-This is the LambdaTestResultPage.groovy file :
+This is the LambdaTestResultPage.groovy file that is used in test file :

 ```